Henry Dewar (physician)

-Henry Dewar of Lassodie FRSE (1771–1823), originally Henry Frazer or Fraser, was a Scottish minister turned physician, known as a writer.
+Henry Dewar of Lassodie FRSE (1771–1823), originally Henry Frazer or Fraser, was a Scottish minister turned medical doctor, known as a writer.

 Life

 His father was John Frazer, minister of the Associate Church at Auchtermuchty, in Fife, Scotland; his mother was Margaret Erskine.
 He became minister of the Associate Church at Saltcoats in Ayrshire, in 1796, but within months inherited an estate through his mother, at Lassodie, Beath, in the Fife coalfield.
 The inheritance required that he changed his name to Dewar: it originated with his great-grandfather Ralph Erskine and his first wife Margaret Dewar.
 At this point Dewar left the ministry.

 Dewar retrained as a doctor at Edinburgh University gaining an MD in 1804.
 He then began a new life as an army surgeon, with the 30th Regiment of Foot.
 In Egypt under Ralph Abercromby, he underwent some formative experiences, writing later on dysentery and ophthalmia.
 He also came under the influence of French physicians (Savaresi, Larrey, and Desgenettes).

 Dewar graduated M.D. at Edinburgh in 1804, with a dissertation De ophthalmia Aegypti.
 He was a Manchester Infirmary staff physician, from 1804 to 1808, a common step for Edinburgh medical graduates because of the breadth of professional experience there.
 He became a member of the Manchester Literary and Philosophical Society in 1806.
 He then returned to Edinburgh, becoming a member of the Royal College of Physicians there and lecturer at the Medical Institution.
 He may have dropped medical practice, and become a writer.
 He was elected a Fellow of the Royal Society of Edinburgh in 1816.
 His proposers were Sir David Brewster, Andrew Coventry, and John Barclay.
 In 1816 he was also elected a member of the Aesculapian Club. and of the Harveian Society of Edinburgh.

 In 1819 he was elected a member of the Wernerian Natural History Society alongside the botanist James Robinson Scott and Robert Kaye Greville.

 In his later life he lived at 37 Nicolson Street in Edinburgh's South Side.
 The house stood immediately opposite Surgeons' Hall but was demolished in the late 19th century to make way for a small department store.

 He died on 18 January 1823 and was buried in St Cuthbert's Churchyard on the following day.
 The grave lies in the north extension facing St John's church.